shivlaltiwari/clockApp/README.md

 # Analog clock
-first version is Available in palystore
+first version is Available in playstore